✓ Updated March 2026

 When is the absolute best time to visit Paris if I want to avoid the biggest crowds but still enjoy pleasant weather?

 For that sweet spot between fewer crowds and lovely weather, aim for late April to early June, or September to mid-October.
 Spring offers blooming gardens and comfortable temperatures perfect for strolling, while autumn brings crisp air and beautiful foliage.
-You'll still encounter people, of course, but the overwhelming crush of peak summer tourism is thankfully absent.
+You'll still encounter visitors, of course, but it's significantly more manageable than the peak summer months.

 I've heard Parisians can be a bit reserved.
 What's the best way to navigate interactions and avoid seeming rude?

-Beyond the Metro, what's a more local way to get around Paris for shorter distances?
+Beyond the Métro, what's a more charming way to get around Paris, especially for exploring neighborhoods?

 How many days do you need in Paris, France?